statamic/docs/content/collections/docs/new-antlers-parser.md

 ### Assignment 🆕

 The basic assignment operator is `=`.
 You might immediately think that means "equal to", but stop right there.
-Do not pass go and do not recieve $200.
+Do not pass go and do not receive $200.
 This means left operand gets set to the value of the expression on the right.

 This is how you create variables as well as increment, decrement, or otherwise manipulate numerical variables.